 Going to college is really overwhelming, and a huge part of it is the prospect of having to choose a major.
 Moreover, traveling to pursue your studies is also daunting.
 What is the right major for you?
 Which university or college should you choose?
 What courses suit you best?
-As you try to figure out what major is right for you, it would be a good idea to explore TAFE courses, and most particularly TAFE courses in Australia.
+As you try to figure out what major is right for you, it would be a good idea to know what is TAFE?
+And most particularly what are some TAFE courses in Australia?

 Choosing to study in Australia will provide you with wonderful opportunities and experiences, as well as world-class education.
 Here are five reasons why you should consider Australia as your study abroad destination.

-- Beautiful weather and stunning landscapes that add to the overall experience.
+✓ Beautiful weather and stunning landscapes add to the overall experience.

 TAFE stands for Australian Technical and Further Education.
 TAFE institutes are government-owned providers of Vocational Education and Training, referred to as VET courses.
 The TAFE sector is the largest education and training sector in Australia.
 Individual TAFE institutions are known as either colleges or institutes, depending on the state or territory.
 TAFE colleges are owned, operated, and financed by the various state and territory governments.

-TAFE colleges generally award qualifications up to the level of advanced diploma.
-In many instances TAFE study can be used as partial credit towards bachelor’s degree-level university programs.
+TAFE colleges generally award qualifications up to the level of advanced diplomas.
+In many instances, TAFE study can be used as partial credit towards bachelor’s degree-level university programs.

 International students attend TAFE institutes to complete courses that range from certificate to postgraduate level.
-This is how TAFE courses differ from university courses:
+This is the difference between TAFE courses and university courses:

 According to Study Australia, “TAFE is Australia’s largest provider of vocational education and training.
 More than 350,000 people have enrolled in TAFE in Victoria alone.”!